How does your IT-managed services firm do at adapting to change?

 You’re not the one who gets to decide whether you’re differentiated.
 This is all in the eyes of your buyer personas.

 It’s the same way when you go shopping for a car.

 The car salesperson can tell you, “Trust me, I’m honest.”

 But we all know that no one can tell you that they’re an honest person.
 It’s all demonstrated by actions.

 So you don’t get to decide whether your company is differentiated or not.

-And this is a huge mistake that so many IT managed services firms are making – assuming that their services delivery model equates to differentiation.
+And this is a huge mistake that so many IT-managed services firms make – assuming that their services delivery model equates to differentiation.

 But it is your marketplace and your ideal buyers that get to decide whether your firm is truly differentiated.